vmindtech/terraform-provider-vke/README.md

-# Terraform Provider: PortVMind
+# Terraform Provider: PortvMind

-Terraform provider for PortVMind services.
+Terraform provider for PortvMind services.
 The current release includes VKE resources and obtains an OpenStack Keystone token, then sends it to the API as `X-Auth-Token`.

 ## Requirements